JamesV-S/Jmvs_character_auto_rigging_tool/README.txt

 > compare the 2 dictionary's joint data before building the joints in the ui.create_joints() and in the joints.py file.

+=> if the _R module is in the scene then the mirror guide isn't called, and then the issue happens.
+=> I tested with another _L arm in the scene with mirror set to 'YES', reloaded the ui & run build skeleton & the newly created '_R' worked fine.
+==> Issue arrises when the '_R' already exists and create joints is called!.
+=> I've narrowed down the issue to joints.py

+!!!!!!
+SOLUTION: > NEED TO EDIT JOINTS.py that checks for '_R' and changes the orientation of the parent joint to match the other's orientation!
+!!!!!!
 -----------------------------
 To do:
 >